telerik/fiddler-everywhere-docs/introduction.md

 If you are not a license holder or a trial user, you can use [a number of available support options](https://www.telerik.com/support/fiddler-everywhere):

-* [Fiddler forums](https://www.telerik.com/forums/fiddler) are part of the free support you can get from the community and from the Fiddler Everywhere team on all kinds of general issues.
-* [Fiddler feedback portal](https://feedback.telerik.com/fiddler-everywhere) provides information on the features in discussion and you can also request a feature or report a bug there.
+* [Fiddler discussions](https://community.getfiddler.com/support/discussions) are part of the free support you can get from the community and from the Fiddler Everywhere team on all kinds of general issues.
+You can also receive information on the features in discussion, request a feature, or report a bug there.
-* Of course, the Fiddler team is active on [StackOverflow](https://stackoverflow.com/questions/tagged/fiddler) as well and you can find a wealth of questions and answers there.
+* Of course, the Fiddler team is active on [StackOverflow](https://stackoverflow.com/questions/tagged/fiddler-everywhere) as well and you can find a wealth of questions and answers there.
 * The [official Fiddler Everywhere documentation](https://docs.telerik.com/fiddler-everywhere/introduction?_ga=2.206480400.2086505781.1591948423-772467175.1590489532) is public and available for all users.
 If you want to share your feedback on a specific article, fill in the **Was this article helpful?** form at the end and tell us more about whether the content was useful for you to successfully achieve what you wanted.
 For detailed information about how to create an issue or a Pull Request on the Fiddler Everywhere documentation, go to the [contribution instructions](https://github.com/telerik/fiddler-everywhere-docs#contributing).
 * For any features that have already been released, visit the [Fiddler Everywhere Release History page](https://www.telerik.com/support/whats-new/fiddler-everywhere/release-history).
 * If you still have a question unanswered, check out the [Fiddler Everywhere frequently asked questions section](https://www.telerik.com/fiddler/fiddler-everywhere/faq).